Curating an online profile: How to use LinkedIn like a pro

 - Accomplishments: Won an award?
 Completed a MOOC?
 Make sure to add your certificate in here.

 - Interests: You’re more than just a piece of paper.
-What hobbies set you apart from the rest?
+What hobbies set you apart?

 And that’s it – you’re ready to start connecting with people!
-If you’re sending a connect request to someone you don’t know very well or haven’t even met, it’s polite to accompany it with a short message explaining who you are, the career you’re pursuing, and why you’d like to connect with them.
+If you’re sending a connect request to someone you don’t know very well or haven’t even met, it’s polite to add a short message explaining who you are, the career you’re pursuing, and why you’d like to connect with them.

 Some people have a policy of only connecting with those they know personally or have worked with directly, so if you don’t get responses, don’t be discouraged.
 And don’t worry about rushing to get as many contacts as possible right away: as you move through your career, you’ll naturally gain new connections.